OpenBallast/ballast/README.md

 say exactly what the model does and doesn't have access to.

 **"Serving is too expensive."** If a 2B engine with a knowledge file matches a 12B on factual work, you're running 6× fewer parameters per token.
-(Partly
-offset: the evidence adds a few hundred tokens to each grounded question.)
+(Note: We are using a bit of context as the evidence adds a few hundred tokens to each grounded question.)
 The file itself serves from ordinary storage; our demo endpoint costs $0/month.
 One copy of the knowledge per cluster, instead of paying for it in every GPU.